wwPDB/metallo-extension/dict/chem_comp-metallo-extension.md

       * ...

 # Metallic ligand annotation update in PDB model coordinates files

+## pdbx_nonpoly_atom_coordination
+Data items in the PDBX_NONPOLY_ATOM_COORDINATION category provide coordination information on selected atoms

+* **_pdbx_nonpoly_atom_coordination.geometry_id**
+: This data item is used to group together equivalent geometries coming from different software programs.
+	       For instance, if one program has an output of 'tetrahedral' and another has an output of 'tetrahedron' for the same atom, these two records will have the same geometry_id because these two outputs represent the same coordination geometry.

+* **_pdbx_nonpoly_atom_coordination.label_asym_id**
+: The identifier of the instance of the STRUCT_ASYM_ID to which this feature applies.

+* **_pdbx_nonpoly_atom_coordination.comp_id**
+: This data item is a pointer to _chem_comp_atom.comp_id in the CHEM_COMP category.

+* **_pdbx_nonpoly_atom_coordination.atom_id**
+: The identifier for the target atom to which the feature is assigned.

+* **_pdbx_nonpoly_atom_coordination.alt_id**
+: A place holder to indicate alternate conformation.

+* **_pdbx_nonpoly_atom_coordination.number**
+: The coordination number of the target atom.

+* **_pdbx_nonpoly_atom_coordination.geometry**
+: This data item translates the geometry output from a software program (for example, FindGeo or MetalCoord) into a unified naming
+	       scheme.
+As software programs sometimes have different names for the same geometry (for instance, 'tetrahedral' and 'tetrahedron' correspond to the same geometry), this data item provides a name for the geometry that is consistent regardless of the provenance to enhance findability.

+* **_pdbx_nonpoly_atom_coordination.geometry_generic**
+: This data item translates the geometry output from a software program (for example, FindGeo or MetalCoord) into a unified naming scheme.
+As software programs sometimes have different names for the same geometry (for instance,
+	       'tetrahedral' and 'tetrahedron' correspond to the same geometry), this data item provides a name for the geometry that is consistent regardless of the provenance to enhance findability.

+    *Enumeration:*

+      * cubic with vacancy
+      * sandwich 5 4 i
+      * hexagonal planar
+      * sandwich 5 4
+      * trigonal pyramidal
+      * sandwich 8 8
+      * sandwich 6 5
+      * trigonal prism tricapped
+      * trigonal planar tricapped
+      * paired octahedral
+      * sandwich 4h 2
+      * sandwich 5 5 v i
+      * sandwich 6 6
+      * square non-planar
+      * square planar bicapped
+      * sandwich 5 2
+      * sandwich 5h 3
+      * pentagonal bipyramidal
+      * square antiprismatic
+      * sandwich 6 3
+      * penta trigonal planar
+      * sandwich 5 square pyramidal monocapped
+      * ball
+      * sandwich 5 3
+      * sandwich 5 pentagonal pyramidal
+      * t shape
+      * sandwich 8 8 i
+      * sandwich 6 2
+      * trigonal planar monocapped
+      * penta trigonal planar i
+      * sandwich 5 tricapped i
+      * sandwich 5 capped 1
+      * sandwich 6 4
+      * sandwich 4 2
+      * square pyramidal
+      * square planar
+      * trigonal prismatic all face capped
+      * linear
+      * sandwich 8 8 v
+      * sandwich 6 5 v
+      * square planar monocapped
+      * trigonal planar bicapped
+      * sandwich 4h 4
+      * sandwich 5 hexagonal pyramidal
+      * bent
+      * trigonal prismatic monocapped with vacancy
+      * trigonal bipyramidal with vacancy
+      * sandwich 4h 3
+      * sandwich 8 5 i
+      * tetrahedral
+      * square antiprismatic monocapped
+      * octahedral monocapped with vacancy
+      * square antiprismatic bicapped
+      * sandwich 4 3
+      * hexagonal bipyramidal with vacancy
+      * trigonal planar
+      * cubic
+      * sandwich 5 square pyramidal
+      * sandwich 8 3
+      * sandwich 4h 4h
+      * linear monocapped
+      * sandwich 5 4h
+      * cuboctahedral
+      * trigonal prismatic
+      * pyramidal
+      * sandwich 5 tricapped v
+      * square pyramidal with vacancy
+      * hexagonal bipyramidal
+      * sandwich 5 1
+      * sandwich 5 4h v
+      * pentagonal bipyramidal with vacancy
+      * trigonal bipyramidal
+      * linear bicapped
+      * square antiprismatic with vacancy
+      * sandwich 6 trigonal pyramidal
+      * penta trigonal planar i i
+      * sandwich 5 5 v v 3d
+      * sandwich 5 5 4
+      * sandwich c5 5 i
+      * trigonal prismatic monocapped
+      * sandwich 6 6 v
+      * sandwich 6 6 triangle
+      * sandwich 5 5o
+      * dodecahedral
+      * seamine
+      * pentagonal antiprismatic
+      * octahedral
+      * penta trigonal planar v
+      * trigonal prismatic bicapped
+      * sandwich 7 5
+      * sandwich 7 1
+      * sandwich 6 1
+      * octahedral bicapped
+      * sandwich 8 4
+      * pentagonal prismatic
+      * trigonal prismatic with vacancy
+      * sandwich 5 5
+      * sandwich 7 3
+      * irregular
+      * sandwich 7 2
+      * sandwich 5 5 v v
+      * sandwich 5 5 star
+      * sandwich 5 5 v
+      * sandwich 8 5
+      * octahedral monocapped
+      * sandwich 5 5 i

+* **_pdbx_nonpoly_atom_coordination.provenance**
+: The provenance of the feature assigned to this atom.

+    *Enumeration:*

+      * MetalCoord
+      * Author
+      * PDB
+      * FindGeo

+* **_pdbx_nonpoly_atom_coordination.assessment**
+: This data item provides an assessment of the coordination.
+The assessment is based on comparison with the CCD.
+If coordination
+	       is annotated in the CCD, then the coordination in the structure will be compared with the reference(s) in the CCD.
+If there is a match with the reference CCD, assessment will be annotated as Expected, whereas if there is not a match, assessment will be annotated as Unexpected.
+	       If there is no reference in the CCD, assessment will be annotated as 'No reference'.

+    *Enumeration:*

+      * Expected
+      * Unexpected
+      * No reference

+## pdbx_nonpoly_atom_coordination_sphere
+Data items in the PDBX_NONPOLY_ATOM_COORDINATION_SPHERE category provide geometric coordination information on selected atoms

+* **_pdbx_nonpoly_atom_coordination_sphere.geometry_id**
+: This data item is a foreign key to _pdbx_nonpoly_atom_coordination.geometry_id.
+This item maps the coordination descriptor to a specific geometry described in the pdbx_nonpoly_atom_coordination category.

+* **_pdbx_nonpoly_atom_coordination_sphere.label_asym_id**
+: The identifier of the instance of the STRUCT_ASYM_ID to which this feature applies.

+* **_pdbx_nonpoly_atom_coordination_sphere.comp_id**
+: This data item is a pointer to _chem_comp_atom.comp_id in the CHEM_COMP category.

+* **_pdbx_nonpoly_atom_coordination_sphere.alt_id**
+: A place holder to indicate alternate conformation.

+* **_pdbx_nonpoly_atom_coordination_sphere.atom_id**
+: The identifier for the target atom to which the feature is assigned.

+* **_pdbx_nonpoly_atom_coordination_sphere.descriptor**
+: A descriptor describing the geometry of this atom.

+* **_pdbx_nonpoly_atom_coordination_sphere.provenance**
+: The provenance of the feature assigned to this atom.

+    *Enumeration:*

+      * MetalCoord
+      * PDB
+      * FindGeo

 ## pdbx_modification_feature
 Data items in the PDBX_MODIFICATION_FEATURE category provides